 Different Methods of Time Alignment

-One method that we chose for Frontier while working with the brilliant Thomas Barefoot, was using a coaxial driver design where the tweeter literally sits in the back of the woofer.
-Other ways are using more shallow woofers or mid-range cones (in 3 way designs).
-Other manufacturers accomplish this by putting their tweeter on the back of a wave guide assembly, aligning the two drivers, or simply an odd shaped cabinet with the tweeter sitting back.
+The method that we chose for Frontier while working with the brilliant Thomas Barefoot, was using a coaxial driver design where the tweeter literally sits in place of the woofer's dust cap.
+Another method is to use more shallow woofers or mid-range cones (in 3 way designs).
+Some designs put the tweeter on the back of a wave guide assembly, aligning the two drivers.
+There's also the tried and true method of an odd shaped cabinet with the tweeter sitting on a baffle above and behind the woofer.

-There’s also MTM, or D'Appolito designs (I worked on the M-Audio EX-66 early in my career, falling kind of in love with this design), where the tweeter sits directly in between the woofers.
+You can also play tricks with physics by using an MTM, or D'Appolito design (I worked on the M-Audio EX-66 early in my career, falling kind of in love with this design), where the tweeter sits directly in between the woofers.
 This ‘contains’ the vertical high frequency dispersion and tends to make for a very narrow dispersion–less frequencies bouncing off the floor and ceiling.
 Directionality and soundstage are usually excellent with these designs.
 Many THX certified speakers are variations of this because part of the certification requires limited vertical dispersion for accurate sound design playback.
 The downside is that these are usually huge for near field monitors, and sound bad if placed on their side (Two woofers and a tweeter isn’t a true D’Appolito unless the tweeter is directly in between, so this side weirdness doesn’t apply to monitors like the Barefoot Micromain 26.)

 Conclusions

-Hopefully you’ve gathered that this is not marketing snake oil, and that whether accomplished with the crossover or mechanically, this is not a feature to be overlooked if serious about the quality of your studio monitors or playback system.
+Hopefully you’ve gathered that this is an important design feature worth the premium, and that whether accomplished with the crossover or mechanically, this is not a feature to be overlooked if serious about the quality of your studio monitors or playback system.